Koverse/documentation/docs/source/admin/tuningguide.rst

 ulimit -a

-It seems Cloudera often takes care of these, per user, in /etc/security/limits.d/<koverse-user>.conf.
-However if checking as the koverse user shows defaults of 1024 for each, create a /etc/security/limits.d/<koverse-user>.conf (in this case koverse-user is koverse) with:
+If checking as the koverse user shows defaults of 1024 for each, create a /etc/security/limits.d/<koverse-user>.conf (in this case koverse-user is koverse) with:

 * koverse    hard    memlock unlimited
 * koverse    soft    memlock unlimited